aavq/3qi/design-documen.md

 The approach is supported in the Kubernetes Security Whitepaper.
 This reduces audit time.

+**Supply-Chain Security**

+Document how the project produces a Software Bill of Materials (SBOM) for every image and what SLSA level your pipeline claims.
+Cite the tool (e.g., Syft + Grype) and storage location of signed attestations.
+SBOMs and SLSA are now baseline requirements for many audits.

+**Content checklist**:
+ * SBOM generation stage in CI
+ * Provenance attestations (link to .intoto.jsonl file)
+ * Minimum accepted SLSA level (e.g., Build L3)
+ * Dependency-update policy (Renovate, Dependabot)

 ## 10. Scalability, Reliability, Performance & Resilience

 Declare **SLIs/SLOs, error-budget policy, quorum or consensus strategy, multi-cluster fail-over design, and the incident-command process used during outages**.